KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `axios` in file `MMM-Live-Stream-TV.js`: Replace it with built-in fetch.
 3. Recommendation: Found `new Date()` in file `MMM-Live-Stream-TV.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Live-Stream-TV.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
+5. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Live-Stream-TV.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Found directory `node_modules`.
+9. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: Found `XMLHttpRequest` in file `response.json`: Replace it with built-in fetch.
+12. Recommendation: Found `XMLHttpRequest` in file `response.json`: Replace it with built-in fetch.
-11. Recommendation: Found `new Date()` in file `response.json`: Consider replacing it by `new Date(Date.now())`.
+13. Recommendation: Found `new Date()` in file `response.json`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-12. Recommendation: Found `axios` in file `test-scrape.js`: Replace it with built-in fetch.
+14. Recommendation: Found `axios` in file `test-scrape.js`: Replace it with built-in fetch.
-13. Recommendation: Replace eslintrc by new flat config.
+15. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-LiveLyrics by Fabrizz](https://github.com/Fabrizz/MMM-LiveLyrics)